pwhb/parthenon/kindness-saga/funogods/raw_draft.md

 He was funny.
 I could've been friends with him if he weren't a therapist trying to diagnose me.

 "Exactly.
-Both of them listen to you and then convince you a version of the truth you can live with."
+Both of them listen to you and then convince you of a truth you can tolerate."

 "What's the version of the truth you can live with?" he asked instantly.

-"I don't settle with the version of the truth I can live with.
-I unmasked the justice failure of the authority.
-One layer of the truth at a time," I explained.
+"I don't settle for a palatable truth.
+I expose the failures of authority.
+One layer at a time," I explained.

-I was sure he was impressed.
-He admitted he admired my resilience.
-He went on to convince my parents that it didn't matter what happened at school.
-My sense of the reality was so strong that it could've been impossible to investigate through facts.
-I didn't know what exactly he told my parents but somehow they misinterpreted that I was struggling with Schizotypal Personality Disorder.
+I was certain he was impressed.
+He admitted to admiring my resilience.
+He went on to reassure my parents about what happened at school.
+My perception of reality was so intense that it might have been impossible to investigate through conventional facts.
+I didn't know exactly what he told my parents, but somehow they misinterpreted his words and concluded I was struggling with Schizotypal Personality Disorder.